 Get the recipe for De-Stress Aromatherapy Shower Tablets

-Get the recipe for Vapo Rub Shower Melts from The Homespun Hydrangea
+Get the recipe for Menthol Shower Steamers

 Peppermint Shower Bombs

-A shower can be the perfect afternoon pick-me-up after a lazy morning (thinking of you Sundays!).
-The fresh scent of peppermint is perfect for a shower to revitalize your energy [source].
+A shower can be the perfect afternoon pick-me-up after a lazy morning (thinking of Sundays).
+The fresh scent of peppermint is perfect for using in the shower to revitalize your energy [source].